 - Assisting with the screening, guidance, and testing of potential Arabic interpreters.

-- Facilitating communication between patient/ family and medical provider by giving the precise and comprehensive interpretation of the message.
+- Facilitating communication between patient/ family and medical provider by giving a precise and comprehensive interpretation of the message.

-- Interpreting for tours, responding to visitors’ questions.
+- Interpreting for tours, and responding to visitors’ questions.

 - Providing extra info concerning the house and grounds, as required.